JulianGiraldo97/LinkedId-Posts-MCP/README.md

 ### How It Works
 The application will:
-1. Search for the latest AI news using MCP server (or OpenAI fallback)
+1. **Scrape latest AI articles from Medium.com** - Real content from the AI community
-2. Generate a bilingual LinkedIn post using OpenAI
+2. Generate a bilingual LinkedIn post using OpenAI based on the Medium articles
 3. Display the results in the web interface
 4. Save the post to `linkedin_post.json`
 5. Provide copy-to-clipboard functionality for easy posting